Author: Dr. Jean-Paul Rodrigue

 3. Integration in Value Chains

 Transport chains are being integrated into production systems.
 As manufacturers are spreading their production facilities and assembly plants around the globe to take advantage of local factors of production, transportation becomes an ever more important issue.
 The integrated transport chain is itself being integrated into the production and distribution processes.
-Transport can no longer be considered as a separate service that is required only as a response to supply and demand conditions.
+Transport can no longer be considered a separate service required only as a response to supply and demand conditions.
 It is being built into the entire supply chain, from multi-source procurement to processing, assembly, and final distribution.
 Supply Chain Management (SCM) has become an important facet of international transportation, with the container becoming a transport, production, and distribution unit.

 A significant trend has been a growing level of embeddedness between production, distribution, and market demand.
 Since interdependencies have replaced relative autonomy and self-sufficiency as the foundation of the economic life of regions and firms, high levels of freight mobility have become a necessity.
 The presence of an efficient distribution system supporting global value chains (the term global production networks is often used as well) is sustained by: